Networking and IT Services

 Both parties agree to keep confidential all technical, commercial, and operational information obtained during the engagement, except where disclosure is required by law.

-Either party may terminate services with reasonable notice.
+Either party may terminate the engagement on 14 days written notice.

 Upon termination:

-These Terms and Conditions are governed by the laws of Sydney, NSW, Australia.
+• These Terms and Conditions are governed by the laws of New South Wales, Australia.

-The parties submit to the non-exclusive jurisdiction of the courts Sydney, NSW, Australia.
+• The parties submit to the non-exclusive jurisdiction of the courts of New South Wales.

-Engagement of Digital Discovery Group for Networking and IT Services constitutes acceptance of these Terms and Conditions.
+• Engagement of DDG for Networking and IT Services constitutes acceptance of these Terms and Conditions.